AdobeDocs/experience-platform.en/help/query-service/use-cases/retrieve-similar-records.md

 The following is an analysis of the SQL statement:

-- Line 2: `transform` applies a lambda function to each integer in the sequence.
+- Line 2: `transform` applies a higher-order function to each integer in the sequence.
 - Line 3: `sequence(1, length(lower(replace(ProductName, ' ', ''))) - 2)` generates a sequence of integers from `1` to the length of the modified product name minus two.
     - `length(lower(replace(ProductName, ' ', '')))` calculates the length of the `ProductName` after making it lowercase and removing spaces.
     - `- 2` subtracts two from the length to ensure that the sequence generates valid starting positions for 3-character substrings.
 Subtracting 2 ensures that you have enough characters following each starting position to extract a 3-character substring.
 The substring function here operates like a lookahead operator.
-- Line 4: `i -> substring(lower(replace(ProductName, ' ', '')), i, 3)` is a lambda function that operates on each integer `i` in the generated sequence.
+- Line 4: `i -> substring(lower(replace(ProductName, ' ', '')), i, 3)` is a higher-order function that operates on each integer `i` in the generated sequence.
     - The `substring(...)` function extracts a 3-character substring from the `ProductName` column.
     - Before extracting the substring, `lower(replace(ProductName, ' ', ''))` converts the `ProductName` to lowercase and removes spaces to ensure consistency.